 The accompanying interim consolidated balance sheet as of March 31, 2020 and the consolidated interim statements of comprehensive income (loss), cash flows, and changes in equity during the three months ended March 31, 2020 and 2019 are unaudited.
-The unaudited interim consolidated financial statements have been prepared on a basis consistent with the annual audited financial statements consolidated and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary to present fairly the Company's financial position as of March 31, 2020 and its results of operations, comprehensive income (loss) and cash flows for the three months ended March 31, 2020 and 2019 are not necessarily indicative of the results to be expected for the full fiscal year or for any other future annual or interim periods.
+The unaudited interim consolidated financial statements have been prepared on a basis consistent with the annual audited financial statements consolidated and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary to present fairly the Company's financial position as of March 31, 2020 and its results of operations, comprehensive income (loss) and cash flows for the three months ended March 31, 2020 and 2019.
+The interim results of operations for the three months ended March 31, 2020 and 2019 are not necessarily indicative of the results to be expected for the full fiscal year or for any other future annual or interim periods.